 NEW YORK – No, that's not Marilyn Monroe walking down the beach, but it sure looks like her.

 This summer, bathing suits are all about retro, and Marilyn isn't the only one inspiring trends.
-Esther Williams, Farrah Fawcett and the 1960s Bond Girl have served as muses for styles from the full-coverage '40s, the scantily-clad '70s and everything in between.
+Esther Williams, Farrah Fawcett and the 1960s Bond Girl have all influenced this season's style, from the full-coverage 1940s to the scantily-clad '70s and everything in between.

 But if raiding mom's drawers for old bikinis grosses you out, here's a guide to what's hot for the heat and where to suit up.